lsaggu/type-writer/README.md

 A barebones Django app, which can easily be deployed to and run on Heroku.
 Looking at making it an add-on to [type-recorder](https://www.type-recorder.com/).

+This application accepts text input and then replays that text being typed out on the screen.

 # Usage

 ## Prerequisites